What is Inverted Yield Curve?

 How does an Inverted Yield Curve Predict Recession?

 Historically, most of the inversions in the yield curve in the US have been followed by a recession.
 As such, the inversion in the yield curve is seen as a leading indicator to predict the turning point in the business cycle.
-Basically, an inverted yield curve indicates that most of the investors believe that the economy is weakening and is about to go into recession.
+Basically, an inverted yield curve indicates that most investors believe that the economy is weakening and is about to go into recession.
 Consequently, they are attracted to stable long-term treasury bonds as a safe haven for parking their money in a crashing stock market environment.
 Given the high demand for long-term bonds, their yield begins to drop resulting in an inverted curve.

 Impact of Inverted Yield Curve